cenima-ibama/lc8_download/README.rst

     Usage: lc8_download [OPTIONS] <scene>

 Options:

-      -b TEXT           Bands to be downloaded.
+    -b                Bands to be downloaded.
 Use commas as delimiter.
-Example:
-                        '-b 2,3,4,BQA'
-      --all             Download all bands and metadata
+Example: '-b 2,3,4,BQA' --all             Download all bands and metadata
-      --path DIRECTORY  Directory where the files will be saved.
-Default:
+    --path            Directory where the files will be saved.
+Default: ~/landsat/ --metadata        Download scene metadata file.
-                        ~/landsat/downloads/
-      --metadata        Download metadata file.
     --help            Show this message and exit.

 For example: